Aakhri Sanghursh: Plot

-house.
-Shakti realises his mistakes but it's too late, soon he takes the path of crime and soon becomes an underworld don.
-After some years, now his two sons Arjun is married to Kajal and Vijay to Aarti.
-Kajal does not like his father-in-law as he is in illegal activities, Arjun is self-employed, Vijay has some bad habits for which he often quarrels with his father.
-Shakti has enemies and traitors on his business.
-The situation worsens when Vijay has been killed.
-Now what will he manage the situation forms the climax.
+the house.
+Shakti realises his mistakes, but it's too late; soon he takes the path of crime and becomes an underworld don.
+After some years, his two sons, Arjun, are married to Kajal and Vijay to Aarti.
+Kajal does not like his father-in-law as he is involved in illegal activities; Arjun is self-employed; Vijay has some bad habits for which he often quarrels with his father.
+Shakti has enemies and traitors in his business.
+The situation worsens when Vijay is killed.